 What players need more is to play eight to ten sets a week – that’s where the real learning happens.
 Players need to learn to win AND lose.
 The emphasis has to be on learning in match situations.

-Tennis is a game of trial and error, not about hitting balls fed out of a basket and focusing only on technique in ideal practice conditions – with no pressure.
+Tennis is a game of trial and error, not about hitting balls fed out of a basket and focusing only on technique in ideal practice conditions - with no pressure.
 Players need to learn how to compete and cope with stress.
 There is nothing stressful about doing crosscourt forehands and backhands for an hour.
-That may build muscle memory and fitness, but it doesn’t get to the essence of what tennis is… a nasty mental and physical contest between two people where the end result is that there is a winner and loser.
+That may build muscle memory and fitness, but it doesn’t get to the essence of what tennis is… a nasty mental and physical contest between two people where the end result is that there are a winner and loser.
 It’s black and white.
 You are judged by the bottom line result.
 Even highly accomplished professional tennis players lose every week at tournaments around the world, where there can only be ONE winner.
 Learning to lose and learn is part of the game, and a major take away for juniors who will go on to other careers throughout their lives, where they will face victories and defeats.

 Eight to ten sets a week is a great benchmark to set.
 Play with anyone who will play with you.
 I’m tired of players or parents saying “I won’t play with so-and-so because they push… because they cheat… because they aren’t good enough…”